How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 3. Loosen the locknut with a wrench.
 Loosen the hex nut.
 It is located where the stem meets the frame.

-4. Detach the handlebar from the frame.
-You may need to move it, turn it to pull it out.
-If this new bike, mark the place where the steering wheel was.
+4. Disconnect the steering wheel from the frame.
+You may need to wiggle and twist it to get it out.
+If this new bike, mark the place where the steering wheel was located.
 This will make it easier to return it to the same place.

-6. Decide on the type of ride to choose a new type of handlebar.
+6. Decide on your riding type to choose a new handlebar type.
 The appropriate handlebar depends on the type of bike.
-Also, choose the right height for you, so that in the future it will be comfortable to ride a bike.
+Also, choose the right height for you so that you can ride a bike comfortably in the future.

-• Road bike: Riders have handlebars low so they can lean over.
-This is done for better speed control and weight transfer.
+• Road bike: Cyclist riders have their handlebars low so they can lean over.
+This is done to better control speed and weight transfer.

-• Mountain bike: On these bikes, the handlebars should be lower than the seat.
-This will give a good balance and move the center of gravity lower.
+• mountain bike: On such bicycles, the handlebars should be lower than the seat.
+This will give good balance and move the center of gravity lower.

-• Cruiser: On standard bikes, the handlebars should be slightly higher than the seat to provide more comfort and relieve stress.
+• Cruiser: On standard bikes, the handlebars should be slightly higher than the seat to provide greater comfort and relieve stress.

-1. Check if the bike has an adjustable stem.
+1. Check if your bike has an adjustable stem.
 An adjustable stem has one bolt running perpendicular to the bike where the stem connects to the frame.
-Loosen the bolt, adjust the stem angle, then tighten it back.
+Loosen the bolt, adjust the offset angle, then tighten it back.
 Before you leave, check if you are comfortable.
 In principle, this may be sufficient.

 2. Loosen the four screws at the end of the stem.
-The stem runs perpendicular to the handlebar and connects the frame and handlebar.
-There are four screws on the front of the handlebar, usually fixed to a small square in the middle of the handlebar.
+The stem runs perpendicular to the handlebar and connects the frame and handlebars.
+There are four screws on the front of the handlebar, usually secured to a small square in the middle of the handlebar.
 Loosen them and the steering wheel can be rotated back and forth.

 3. Find out at what height you should install the steering wheel.
 Imagine that the steering wheel is a piano.
-You should feel comfortable playing on it.
+You should be comfortable “playing” it.
 The arms are slightly bent.
 The brakes should be at a convenient distance so that it is comfortable to reach them.
-The back is tilted 45 degrees from the waist.
+The back is inclined 45 degrees from the waist.
 Have someone hold the bike while you sit down and check the handlebar position.

-Instructions: Raise the handlebars on children's and adult bikes
+Instructions: raise the handlebars on children's and adult bicycles

-In the understanding of many, adjusting the height of the steering wheel is not difficult, because it was so easy to do on all bikes in childhood.
-However, in modern bicycles it is impossible to change the position of the steering wheel the same simple way.
+In the minds of many, adjusting the height of the handlebars does not present any difficulty, because it was so easy to do on all bikes in childhood.
+However, in modern bicycles it is impossible to change the steering wheel position the same in a simple way.
 This is explained by the fact that modern models bikes have become much lighter and simpler in design.
-Therefore, do not be surprised if the position of the steering column is not quite easy to change on a new bike.
+Therefore, do not be surprised if the position of the steering column on a new bike is not entirely easy to change.

-Consider, more closely, the steering part is great.
-A kind of threaded steering column is an old age.
-Currently, none of the bona fide manufacturers will allow such a part to be installed on the products of their brand.
-In the last 8-9 years, this trend has continued.
-But this does not apply to Chinese manufacturers, often a similar design is still found among bicycles made in China.
-One of the annoying inconsistencies is that it is impossible to install on such a steering suspension fork(due to difference in standards and stem diameter).
+Let's take a closer look; the steering part is large.
+The threaded steering column variety is old century.
+Currently, none of the conscientious manufacturers will allow such a part to be installed on the products of their brand.
+Over the past 8-9 years, this trend has continued.
+But this does not apply to Chinese manufacturers; often a similar design is still found among bicycles made in China.
+One of the annoying discrepancies is that it is impossible to install on such a steering wheel suspension fork(due to differences in standards and rod diameter).

 A set of necessary tools

-In order to change the position of the steering wheel on your bike, you will need the following tools:
+To change the handlebar position on your bike you will need the following tools:

-• Hexagons of various sizes, therefore the best option there will be a whole set;
+• Hexagons are different sizes, so the best option there will be a whole set;

 • Tension limiter.
-It will allow you to keep the threads in their original state when working with light components such as carbon;
+It will allow you to keep the threads in their original condition when working with lightweight components such as carbon;

 • Torxes T20 and T25 (special type of keys).
-They may be needed for certain offset models.
+They may be needed for certain stem models.

-The takeaway is quite easy to dismantle if you first unscrew the bolt that secures the cover, as well as a couple of bolts that hold the structure itself in the assembled state.
-The fastening sequence is as follows: first there is a removal, then special spacer rings are located.
+The stem is quite easily dismantled if you first unscrew the bolt that secures the cover, as well as a couple of bolts that hold the structure itself in the assembled state.
+The mounting sequence is as follows: first comes the offset, then special spacer rings are placed.

 Attention!
-The bolt that is installed at the end, fixing the cover, is not advisable to tighten too much.
-His participation in the design comes down to removing possible slack, as well as play at the steering column.
+It is not advisable to tighten the bolt that is installed at the end, fixing the cover.
+Its participation in the design is reduced to removing possible slack, as well as play at the steering column.

-After fixing the steering part with a bolt, you need to align the steering wheel itself and finally fix the system with bolts.
-Tighten the mounting bolts carefully, without applying excessive force, but at the same time, conscientiously.
+After fixing the steering part with a bolt, you need to align the steering wheel itself and finally secure the system with bolts.
+Tighten the mounting bolts carefully, without applying excessive force, but at the same time conscientiously.

 Sometimes there is a need for the reverse process - the steering wheel must be lowered.
-To do this, you need to turn the stem so that it looks down.
+To do this you will need to turn the stem over so it is facing down.
 Remember that lowering the steering wheel is much easier than raising it.
-It is possible to facilitate this procedure by purchasing a special stem that can be adjusted.
+This procedure can be simplified by purchasing a special stem that can be adjusted.

-The stems are presented in different versions, differing in length.
-The pattern is simple: if you want to raise the steering wheel to a considerable height, opt for a longer stem model.
+The stems are available in different versions, varying in length.
+The rule is simple: if you want to raise the handlebars to a significant height, opt for a longer stem model.

 Height adjustment value